folio-org/docs/content/en/docs/Access/Courses/courses.md

 You can search for courses in the **Search & filter** pane.
 All courses are shown and selected by default.
 To search for courses, enter your search terms into the box.
 Select the **All fields** drop-down list to search through one of the following fields: Course name, Course code, Section, Instructor, Registrar ID, and External ID.
 All fields is the default search.

-You can also search for courses by selecting any of the filters in the **Courses Search & filter** pane: Department, Course type, Term, and Location.
+You can also search for courses by selecting any of the filters in the **Search & filter** pane: Department, Course type, Term, and Location.
 Additionally, you can apply the filters after you perform a search to limit your results.

-You can choose which columns appear in your search results by clicking on the **Action** menu.
+You can choose which columns appear in your search results by clicking on the **Actions** menu.
 Under **Show columns**, check or uncheck columns to change what you see in the results pane.

 ## Searching for reserves